Home Appreciation Calculator

 The third option is to view the last known sale price of similar properties in the area with New Silver’s ARV Calculator.
 This is an easy and free way to workout housing prices based on sales history.

-When estimating home value, the appraised value is generally the most accurate estimate that you are likely to find.
-This is because professional appraisers will review the last known purchase price of all the best comps (similar properties) in the area, when calculating the property’s value.
+When calculating how much a home is worth, the appraised value is generally the most accurate estimate of the potential sales price that you are likely to find.
+This is because professional appraisers will review the last known purchase price of comparable properties (comps) in the area and physically inspect the house.

 Additional Real Estate Calculators & Resources